sst/sst/www/docs/long-running-jobs.md

 ## Quick start

-To follow along, you can create the Minimal TypeScript starter by running `npx create-sst@latest` > `minimal` > `minimal/typescript-starter`.

-Alternatively, you can refer to [this example repo](https://github.com/serverless-stack/sst/tree/master/examples/minimal-typescript) that's based on the same template.
+To follow along, you can create a new SST app by running `npx create-sst@latest`.
+Alternatively, you can refer to [this example repo](https://github.com/serverless-stack/sst/tree/master/examples/standard) that's based on the same template.

 1. **Create the infrastructure**